BNB Value - Explained

 When tokens move in price, but the farming rewards outweigh the loss from the market movement

-If you still have any questions or issues, feel free to reach the Kalmy App team in the telegram group.
+If you still have any questions or issues, feel free to reach the Kalmy App team in the .